 - If you have one or more relatives who are available to donate, they will be tested to see if any is a close-enough match for your child according to HLA typing.

 - If your child does not have a related donor, we will search internationally for an unrelated donor using donor registries.

 - If a match cannot be found, your child may be able to receive a haploidentical transplant (using a half-matched family member) or a cord blood transplant (using an unrelated donor).
-Read more about options for people without a match.
+These new sources of stem cells ensure that almost all patients needing a transplant will have a donor.
+Read more about new options for people seeking a donor.

 Autologous transplant: If your child will have an autologous transplant (using his or her own cells), then he or she acts as the donor.

 - For a transplant using peripheral blood stem cells (PBSCs): The preparation will include stem cell mobilization (receiving medicine that causes stem cells to leave the tissues they normally occupy and to circulate in the bloodstream).
 Sometimes we will begin your child’s stem cell mobilization at SCCA; sometimes your referring doctor will start this process.
 After your child arrives at SCCA, we will collect the PBSCs.